 Payel Roy, Ph.D.

 “My experience as a SPARK finalist has inspired me to understand the true essence of my research.
-Winning this award will further instill confidence that my scientific ideas have the potential to make a difference and save lives.
-That kind of motivation is far stronger than any scientific accomplishment.”
+Winning this award will further instill confidence that my scientific ideas have the potential to make a difference and save lives.”

 Nicolas Thiault, Ph.D.